Dental Implants – Rocky Hill, CT

 The 4 Step Dental Implant Process

-- Consultation: Are dental implants right for you?
+If you’re thinking about getting dental implants in Rocky Hill, you may have several questions running through your head.
+Are dental implants right for you?
 How many will you need?
 What restoration will they support?
 Are you going to need bone grafts first?
 All these questions will be answered during the initial consultation.
+Your dentist will review your medical history and evaluate your oral health to determine what the next best steps are.

 Benefits of Dental Implants